The Ontological argument: OCR A* grade notes

 • Kant developed that by:

-• Anselm vs Gaunilo (minor detail for both)
+• Anselm vs Gaunilo (minor detail for both) – framed for their relevance to Kant.

 • Intro sentence: Here, Kant argues that even if necessary existence could be treated as a predicate, that does not have the implications Anselm thought it did.
 I.e., it cannot show that God actually does exist.